Mark Powell

 The Difference Between Science and Scientism

-Some people claim that the only way we can really know anything is through Science and that faith is just belief in spite of the evidence – just like believing in Santa Claus!
+Some people claim that the only way we can really know anything is through science, and that faith is just belief in spite of the evidence – just like believing in Santa Claus!
 Is this true?
-Mark explores the difference between ‘Science,’ which helps us know so much about the natural world and the worldview of ‘Scientism,’ which claims that we can only know anything through science.
-He then shows how we can justifiably claim to know much more and that true faith is a trust based on that knowledge, not just blind faith.
+Mark explores the difference between ‘science,’ which helps us know so much about the natural world, and the worldview of ‘Scientism,’ which claims that we can only know anything through science.
+He then shows how we can justifiably claim to know much more, and that true faith is a trust based on that knowledge – not just blind faith.

-Philosophical Naturalism and it’s Problems
+Philosophical Naturalism and its Problems

-This is similar to the talk on Science and Faith, but goes deeper into the philosophical underpinning for Scientism, which is more properly called ‘philosophical naturalism.’
+This is similar to the talk on Science and Faith, but goes deeper into the philosophical underpinning for Scientism, which is more properly called ‘Philosophical Naturalism.’

-Is the universe and life Just a Matter Of Chance or is There Evidence For Cause & Design?
+Is the Universe and Life Just a Matter of Chance or Is There Evidence for Cause & Design?

 Why Trust the Bible and How to Make Sense of It